Isa Yuguda: Bauchi State governor

 In April 2007, Yuguda contested and won the gubernatorial race of Bauchi State on the platform of All Nigeria People's Party (ANPP).
 He was sworn in on May 29, 2007.
 Yaguda was reelected governor on 28 April 2011.
 He gained 771,503 votes.
 He was followed by Alhaji Yusuf Tuggar of Congress for Progressive Change (CPC) with 238,426 votes, former Senator Baba Tela of the Action Congress of Nigeria (ACN) with 157,237 votes and Senator Suleiman Nazif of the All Nigeria People's Party (ANPP) with 102,093 votes.

 Personal life

 He has four wives: Hajiya Aisha Isa Yuguda, Hajiya Hauwa Abiodun Isa Yuguda, Hajiya Mariya Isa Yuguda, and Hajiya Nafisa Isa Yuguda.
 The fourth and most recent, Nafisat, is the daughter of the former Nigerian president, Late Umaru Yar'Adua.
 Mariya is the daughter of a Second Republic Senator, Late Ahmadu Danyami.
 During an interview with BBC Africa radio, he was questioned on the newly signed Nigerian anti-gay bill, he stated that "I am not gay, so my son will never be gay".
 He went further to explain that he will resign from office, if it ever happened but assured the interviewer that "gay blood does not flow in his family".

 APC

 In 2016, Yuguda announced his decision to leave the PDP.
 He switched to the APC in December 2018, Yuguda announced his decision to join the APC at a press conference held at the NUJ Secretariat, through his former Commissioner for Religious Affairs and Community Relations, Salisu Ahmed Barau.
-Yuguda explained that he joined the APC in other to continue to contribute to the development of the state.
+Yuguda explained that he joined the APC to continue to contribute to the development of the state.
+He is at present the Chairman, Board of Trustees of APC Professionals Forum, a key think-tank of professionals in Nigeria's ruling party.